-The position on working capital improved in 2019.
-The working capital at year end was £88.6m (2018: £66.6m).
+The working capital at year end was £83.2m (2019: £88.6m).

 Principal risks and uncertainties

 BAM Construction Ltd regularly reviews the principal risks and uncertainties within the business, both on a national level and a regional divisional level.
 When we identify risk, we implement controls and mitigation strategies to reduce their overall potential impact on the business.
 The current principal risks and uncertainties are identified below along with the controls and mitigation strategies.